CiscoDevNet/terraform-provider-aci/docs/list-resources/vrf.md

 ## Example Usage ##

 The configuration snippet below shows an example for VRF with only required attributes.
+This snippet retrieves a list of all VRF objects.

 ```hcl
 list "aci_vrf" "example" {